 About Housing & Neighborhood Services

-Housing & Neighborhood Services focuses on creating vibrant, diverse neighborhoods through the delivery of four major service areas:
+Housing & Neighborhood Services focuses on creating vibrant, diverse neighborhoods through the delivery of five major service areas:

 - Community Engagement: Develops partnerships, resources, and training for stronger and safer neighborhoods